pankaj53899/Worldwide-importers-DB/README.md

 In this repository, we will use this fictitious database of Worldwide importers to practice SQL problems.

-worldwide importers sample database link- https://learn.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-ver16
+worldwide importers sample database information- https://learn.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-ver16

 Data dictionary link